-Spring semester is starting one week later than previous years and following are additional holidays being celebrated this spring after the start of spring semester:
+Note: due to concerns of students leaving and returning to campus mid-semester, Spring Break has been eliminated for spring 2021.
+To honor this traditional time off, spring semester is starting one week later than previous years and following are additional holidays being celebrated this spring after the start of spring semester:

 - 2/15: President's Day Holiday

-- 3/12: Mid-Semester Reading Day
+- 3/11-3/12: Mid-Semester Reading Days

 - 4/2: Good Friday Holiday

 - 4/5: Easter Holiday

-As with fall spring semester, many of you will be on or near campus with access to technology support, infrastructure, and disability accommodations.
+As with fall semester, many of you will be on or near campus with access to technology support, infrastructure, and disability accommodations.
 We will take special care to provide technology help, access to course materials, and accommodations to those who are unable to return to campus or choose to study remotely for spring semester.